joma74/tailwind-spa-ws/README.md

 ## Showing you around

 One of your primary files you will be working with is the file `app.html`.
 It starts and ends with the `<body>` element.
-This `<body>` is then included within `src/template.html`, where - out of technical reasons - the rest of the `<html>` page is defined.
+This `<body>` is then included within `src/template.html`, where - out of technical reasons - the rest of your `<html>` page is defined.

-To see it in action, after installing run `yarn watch` on your workstation, then open a browser pointing at <link>http://localhost:8080/dist/index.html</link>.
+To see it in action, after `yarn install` run `yarn watch` on your workstation, then open a browser pointing at <link>http://localhost:8080/dist/index.html</link>.
 This will show you the screen from above.

 The assets, like images and svgs you see there, are expected to be under `src/assets`.
 The expected location and handling of your assets are configureable via `webpack.config.js`.

-Also note the applied CSS classes from `tailwind-css` in `app.html`.
+Last but not least note the applied CSS classes from `tailwind-css` in `app.html`.

 ## How do i save my work for e.g. distribution

 Forking this project and commiting your changes there is certainly the right first option, but there is an additional option I am using: Run `Save as` from your browser and put it e.g. to the `dist` folder.
 This should save all the html, including all css as head's style and other assets.
 If you have put no other magic inside your page - e.g. JS that does more than render html with some css - these files are all you need.
 Just open the `dist/Template.html` file delivered here in the browser of your choice.

 _P.S.
 Image assets get downloaded, but the svgs are not.
 Dunno.
-Ask your browser vendor._
+[Ask your browser vendor](https://bugs.chromium.org/p/chromium/issues/detail?id=874670)._

 ## Some details

-There are two entry points configured in webpack.
+There are two entry points configured for you in webpack.

 The first one is `src/js/index.js`.
 That will be what your spa will primarly be showing.
 Essentially it makes a `vue` app (see also `src/js/components/App.js`) with special support from `vue-template-loader`. `vue-template-loader` is what JS-ifies your `app.html` file and assets within that and renders them in your browser.

-The second one is `src/js/dummy.js`, which is just a dummy for forcing webpack to make a `build/styles.css` file, which is configured by a once-generated `tailwind.js`, and outputs what is configured in your `app.css`.
-The same CSS content is applied inline as javascript via webpack as a 311.819 column wide module text source.
+The second one is `src/js/dummy.js`, which is just a dummy for forcing webpack to make a live physical `build/styles.css` file, which is configured by a once-generated `tailwind.js`, and outputs what is configured in your `app.css`.
+The same CSS content is applied inline as javascript via webpack as a ~311.819 column wide module text source.
 What is somewhat hard to find and digest in your browsers dev tool, but performant for hot-reloaded changes :smirk:.
-Hence the second entry point.
+Hence this second entry point.

 Another point to note is that `src/template.html` is processed and hence required, as configured, by webpack.
 It contains a mount point `div` element for the vue app marked `id="app"`.
 Do not let that confuse you - there is a workaround, the final mount point will be the `<body>` element.